 THE LONGER WINDED STORY

 In 2011 I got offered the chance to play baseball professionally if I would go through rehab and pass a physical in 18 months.
 A 14 year old back injury that I neglected to treat properly haunted me every year of my playing career.
 This offer felt like a second chance, but a second chance that I had already decided wasn’t doable.
-I just hadn’t played like myself since my senior year of high school so discouraged was an understatement.
+I just hadn’t played like myself since my senior year of high school, so discouraged was an understatement.
 Rehab consisted of doing absolutely nothing.
 No running, no baseball, no fun.
 So I began to work for my big bro Trevor to learn more about entrepreneurship in the real world in the meantime.
 Ten months into this rehab period, I came face to face with something that I didn’t recognize until later on in life.
 Something called depression.

 One night it all clicked.
 I realized how ridiculous I was acting.
 I wasn’t crippled, I just simply couldn’t play a game for a little while.
 I was depressed because I couldn’t play a game.
 I realized that there were so many issues in the world that millions of people are facing that are worse than mine.
 Oh, and guess what… they weren’t whining about it either.
-This is when I hit a major crossroad in my life.
+This is when I hit a major crossroad in my life that shifted my mindset forever.
 If I died that day, my life accomplishment would have been being an okay baseball player.
 Not a great one.
 But an “okay” one.
-People would have nothing more to talk about at my funeral aside from baseball and “he was a nice guy.”
+People would have nothing more to talk about at my funeral aside from baseball and, “he was a nice guy.”
 I hadn’t ever done anything for the world beyond playing sports.
 I hadn’t made the world better in any way for having had me in it which felt like I was being a complete waste of a blessed life.
 This experience woke me up, and got me excited to start something new beyond baseball.